overthq/Habiti/README.md

 ## Tech Stack

-Move is a TypeScript-based application.
+Market is a TypeScript-based application.
 It is built with popular JS libraries/frameworks like React, React Native and Express.
 Here's what the stack looks like.

 - Front-End
   - Mobile App